HyperviewHQ/hyperview_docs/documentation/product/asset-management/topics/adding-assets.md

    :::

    :::{tip}
    Create a Data Collector before adding an asset with a BACnet/IP or Modbus TCP sensor monitoring profile.
-See {ref}`Setup-data-collectors` for instructions.
+See {ref}`setup-data-collectors` for instructions.
    :::

 4. Click *Add and Continue* to start with blank fields for subsequent entries, or *Add and Reset* to repeat your entered values (except for Name) for subsequent entries.